Elsayed91/xbox_de_project/readme.md

 ```sh
 pip install pipenv
 ```
-3. rename template.env to .env and fill out the values
+3. Rename template.env to .env and fill out the values.
-4. run project setup script:
+4. Run the project setup script:
 ```sh
 make setup
 ```

+### Things to consider:

+-   **Weighted Performance Metric:** The dashboard employs a weighted performance metric to handle uncertainties in game ratings effectively.
+This approach ensures that games with only a few highly-rated reviews do not receive higher scores than games with many slightly lower ratings.
+The weighted metric is derived from Wilson's interval, a statistical method that takes into account the uncertainty tied to the true rating of a game.

+-   **Game Pass Status Matching:** The function responsible for adding Game Pass Status to the data is functional; however, it may occasionally yield inaccurate results due to title mismatches between Metacritic.com and the Xbox Game Pass Master Sheet.
+While the dashboard addresses this issue, some individual gamepass status lookups might still be affected by these mismatches.

 ## How to improve

-1. For starters, the game pass look up function is working properly for most part, but sometimes it just doesn't work. for example take the game at this link https://www.metacritic.com/game/xbox-series-x/potion-craft-alchemist-simulator this game is listed as potion-craft in the gamepass mastersheet.
-Okay, we can implement some sort of fuzzy matching, but this ends up putting us at a position where similar titles can be mistaken, leading to more inaccurate data.
-At the moment there are 506 games in gamepass ultimate, however the table we create has  465.
-2. This Project is mainly about Xbox as a console, however it doesn't have to be.
-Xbox PC could be baked in.

-- Prices

-sentiment analysis per game
-data analysis
-nlp
+-   **Game Pass Status:** Monitor the project and create a list to fix troublesome titles, or consider using a different source, such as Xbox.com, to improve accuracy.
+-   **Project Scope:** Expand the project to include Xbox PC.
+-   **Data Modeling:** Data Modeling techniques could be implemented.
+-   **Leverage Unitilized Metacritic Data:** Explore the number of players data from Metacritic to analyze trends.
+-   **NLP and Sentiment Analysis:** Use NLP to extract key words associated with good and bad reviews and perform sentiment analysis on game reviews.